vmware/terraform-provider-vmc/docs/test.md

 $ make testacc TESTARGS="-run=TestAccResourceVmcSddc_basic"
 ```

-Additionally, A limited set of acceptance tests can be ran with the ZEROCLOUD
+Additionally, a limited set of acceptance tests can be run with the ZEROCLOUD
 cloud provider, which is much faster and cheaper, while providing decent API
 coverage:.
 For example: